Editorial board guide

 - Check the frontmatter/metadata of the markdown page:

 - add the author names to the contributors list.

 - optional: change the title into an appropriate one.

 - Describe shortly which changes you made in the description of your commit below the page.
-Commit to the master branch by clicking
+Commit to a new branch and click

 Commit new file.

 Wait till another editor approves your changes.
 After approval, the branch can be merged and changes will be applied.

 - If the markdown file is named example.md the page will be rendered at https://rdmkit.elixir-europe.org/example.
 This link can be provided to the contributor through the issue.